laktak/chkbit-js/README.md

 - check for bitrot on the backup media.
 - in case of bitrot *restore* from a checked backup.

+## Ignore files

+Add a `.chkbitignore` file containing the names of the files/directories you wish to ignore (expressions are not yet supported.

 ## FAQ

 ### Should I run `chkbit` on my whole drive?